fixm-ccb/fixm-user-manual-4.3.0-testing/docs/ats-message-to-fixm-mapping/translating-ffice-fixm-messages-to-ats-messages.md

 ##### DLE

-ICAO field 18 DLE, if present, contains points along the route at which delay will occur; the aircraft essentially goes 'off plan' for the stated duration.
+ICAO field 18 DLE, if present, contains points along the route at which delays will occur; the aircraft essentially goes 'off plan' for the stated duration.
 Each DLE point must appear in the route (field 15c).
 For ATS messages, this requires that a consistency check be performed on the flight plan to ensure the DLE points are listed in the route.
 FIXM avoids the need for a check and the duplication of route points by incorporating a delay value in the corresponding route element.
-Specifically, the delay duration appears in attribute `delayValue` of class `EnRouteDelay`, which is associated with class `RouteTrajectoryElement`.
+Specifically, the delay duration appears in attribute `delayValue` of class `PlannedDelay`, which is associated with class `RouteTrajectoryElement`.

-The `EnRouteDelay` class additionally has attributes `delayReason`, `delayReference` and `delayType`.
-When creating a FIXM object from ATS message content, the attributes `delayReason`, `delayReference` and `delayType` should be omitted.
+The `PlannedDelay` class additionally has attributes `delayReason` and `delayReference` and assocation `delayType`.
+When creating a FIXM object from ATS message content, `delayReason`, `delayReference` and `delayType` should be omitted.

-The image below presents the object model for a fragment of the route in the flight plan contained in [Equipment/Capabilities Example](fixm-in-support-of-ffice/translating-ffice-fixm-messages-to-ats-messages?id=equipmentcapabilities-example), incorporating the information in field 18 DLE:
+The image below presents the object model for a fragment of the route in the flight plan contained in [Equipment/Capabilities Example](ats-message-to-fixm-mapping/translating-ffice-fixm-messages-to-ats-messages?id=equipmentcapabilities-example), incorporating the information in field 18 DLE:

 ```